 In some cases, a tool parameter will not provide a list of model variables to select.
-In these cases, insert a new variable of the appropriate type and manually draw a connection to connect the variable to the tool parameter.
+In these cases, use one of the following alternatives:

 Resize and move elements

 To resize any model element, select the element and drag any of its handles.
 To move any model element, select it, hover over the middle of the element until the move cursor appears, then drag the element to any location in the model.

 Changing the name of a variable does not affect the contents, dataset, or value of the variable.
 For example, a variable references the value C:\Data\Example.gdb\Roads.
-Renaming the variable name from Roads to Streets does not change the dataset path, only the variable name.
+Renaming the variable from Roads to Streets does not change the dataset path, only the variable name.